Introduction to Penny Stocks

-The requirements of Section 15(h) of the Securities Exchange Act, 1934 and the rules there under must be complied with the broker-dealers of penny stocks and if they do not, they will be prohibited to effect any transactions.
+The requirements of Section 15(h) of the Securities Exchange Act, 1934 and the rules there under must be complied with by the broker-dealers of penny stocks, and if they do not, they will be prohibited to effect any transactions.
 The rules are as follows:

-- The customer shall first agree for the transaction and a written agreement to this effect must be made and shall be obtained from the customer;
+- The customer shall first agree to the transaction, and a written agreement to this effect must be made and shall be obtained from the customer;

-- A disclosure document which reveals the risks of investing in penny stocks must be furnished to the customer;
+- A disclosure document that reveals the risks of investing in penny stocks must be furnished to the customer;

 - The current market quotation of the penny stocks should be provided to the customer; and